04

 The trip is over - what now?

 As for Hoedowns For Country Towns, the bulk of the venture is over, but we have a few ideas floating around of how we can continue bits and bobs sporadically in the future… more on that later.
-While the hoedowning is finishing, if your town/organisation would like us to come to you for a specific, existing event, it's worth getting in touch with us - we may be able to swing it.
+While the hoedowning is finished, if your town/organisation would like us to come to you for a specific, existing event, it's worth getting in touch with us - we may be able to swing it.
+HFCT is no longer our sole focus in 2023, with us both having many personal and professional commitments which are not Hoedowns-related.
+While we welcome any queries, please respect the fact that we are unable to accommodate all requests.

 05 |